 Since daters often feel like they’re just one amongst a parade of people having coffee with you, demonstrate some genuine interest in the next one you meet to help erase that fear.
 “We studied the relationship between reciprocity and romance and found that if someone thinks you’re attracted to him or her, it increases that person’s attraction to you,” says Eli Finkel, Ph.D., a psychology professor at Northwestern University.
 On the other hand, “If someone’s attracted to you but getting the sense that you’re attracted to lots of other people, he or she will tend to dislike you.”
 The upshot?
 Prove you’re picky (and that this person fits your high criteria).
 Then you’re well on your way to making this potential amour pick you, too.
 Reread his or her profile right before you meet up and tell your date exactly why it stood out from the rest and what you noticed first.
 And nix any mentions of past bad dates or other negative experiences, which can make it inadvertently seem like you’ll give anyone the time of day.

-Flattery strategy #2: Create insider info between the two of you
+Way #2: Create insider info to share between the two of you

 You don’t have to be old friends to cultivate a comfortable rapport with someone.
 “Make references to things you’ve discussed or emailed about,” says dating coach Annie Dennison, Ph.D.
 “It creates a sense of intimacy and shows your date you’re really listening.”
 To really drive home that you find your date fascinating, ask for more information on details he or she mentioned in passing (“I know you like Jay-Z. Which album of his do you think I should download?”).
 Or tie together stories (yours or your date’s) with a follow-up line like, “Wow, that reminds me of what you were telling me about your trip to Costa Rica/your overbearing boss/football obsession.”

-Flattery strategy #4: Compliment qualities that are unrelated to looks
+Way #4: Compliment qualities that are completely unrelated to the other person’s looks

 When you admire a not-so-obvious trait that your date has, it makes you seem super-insightful.
 An easy place to start is by connecting his or her job to a quality you appreciate.
 Tell an accountant that you’re always especially envious of detail-oriented people; tell a teacher you’re in awe of those who can motivate others.
-If you like what your date is wearing or how this person decorated his or her home, “don’t compliment the ‘thing’ — anyone can buy a thing — but call out what it says about him or her,” says Susan Rabin, author of Lucky in Love
+If you like what your date is wearing or how this person decorated his or her home, “don’t compliment the ‘thing’ — anyone can buy a thing — but call out what it says about him or her,” says Susan Rabin, author of How to Attract Anyone, Anytime, Anyplace: The Smart Guide to Flirting

 .
 Instead of the tie itself, praise the person’s individual style; instead of muttering “nice couch,” say you’re wowed by people who have an eye for color and design.

-Flattery Strategy #5: Emphasize your date’s name in your verbal responses
+Way #5: Emphasize your date’s name in your verbal responses during conversation

-When someone shares an anecdote, most of us fall back on interjections like “Unh-UH!” or “Wow, that’s crazy!”
-The problem is, those encouragements also sound like clichés — especially once you’ve used them several times in one evening.
+When someone shares an anecdote, most of us fall back on interjections like “No way!” or “Wow, that’s crazy!”
+The problem is, those encouragements also sound suspiciously like clichés — especially once you’ve used them several times in one evening.
 A better way to punctuate your partner’s story?
-“Use his or her name,” says Dennison.
+“Use his or her name,” advises Dr. Dennison.
 Hearing a specific name — whether it’s “Wow, Sheila, you’re so brave!” or “Way to go, Jeremy, I’m impressed!” — will make dates think you really get what’s so “them” about the tale they just told, which is way more flattering than wondering if you were listening at all.

 Caitlin Ascolese is a freelance writer in New York City.